Australian Defence Force: Foreign defence relations

 The Australian Defence Force cooperates with militaries around the world.
 Australia's formal military agreements include the ANZUS Alliance with the United States, the Closer Defence Program with New Zealand, the Five Power Defence Arrangements with Malaysia, Singapore, New Zealand and the United Kingdom, and the ABCA Armies Standardisation Program with the United States, the United Kingdom, Canada and New Zealand.
 Australia has also established a partnership with NATO.
 ADF activities under these agreements include participating in joint planning, intelligence sharing, personnel exchanges, equipment standardisation programs and joint exercises.
 Australia is also a member of the UKUSA signals intelligence gathering agreement.
 Members of the ADF are posted to Australian diplomatic missions around the world as defence attachés; in 2016 the role of these officers was expanded to include promoting export sales for the Australian defence industry.
 The 2016 Defence White Paper stated that the Government will seek to further expand the ADF's international engagement.

-New Zealand, Singapore and the United States maintain military units in Australia.
-The New Zealand and Singaporean forces are limited to small training units at ADF bases, with the New Zealand contingent comprising nine personnel involved in air navigation training.
-Two Republic of Singapore Air Force pilot training squadrons with a total of 230 personnel are based in Australia; 126 Squadron at the Oakey Army Aviation Centre and 130 Squadron at RAAF Base Pearce.
+Singapore and the United States maintain military units in Australia.
+Two Republic of Singapore Air Force pilot training squadrons with a total of 230 personnel are based in Australia.
 The Singapore Armed Forces also uses the Shoalwater Bay Military Training Area in Queensland for large-scale exercises; under the terms of a bilateral agreement, these run for up to 18 weeks each year and involve as many as 14,000 Singaporean personnel.